-Borrowings from financial institution is recognised initially at the fair value of the proceeds received. borrowings from financial institution is subsequently stated at amortised cost, using the effective interest method.
+Borrowings from financial institution are recognised initially at the fair value of the proceeds received.
+Borrowings from financial institution are subsequently stated at amortised cost, using the effective interest method.
 Any difference between proceeds and the redemption value is recognised in the statements of comprehensive income over the period of the borrowings.